Mineral Resource Estimation by linear geostatistics – Module 2: multivariate context | Training course

 - A basic understanding of resource concepts such as grade, tonnage, and cut-off is recommended.

-- To extend your knowledge, we recommend attending the complementary advanced short course Recoverable Resource Estimation.
+- To expand your knowledge, we recommend attending the complementary advanced short course Recoverable Resource Estimation.

 - If you want to start with estimation in a univariate context, Module 1 of this course is recommended.